 The US electricity industry is operating on a regulatory platform designed to nurture monpolies, prevent choice and suppress innovation

-Designed at the turn of the 20th century, the platform is crumbling under the weight of the 21st century economy’s needs
+Designed at the turn of the 20th century, the platform is crumbling under the weight of the 21st century economy’s needs[[END PAGE HERE]]

+In California:

 More than 60% of the power plants serving California are at least 30 years old.

-Between 1996 and 1999, peak electricity demand in California increased by 12% and supply additions grew by 1%In the US, demand has outstripped supply 25% to 6%
+Between 1996 and 1999, peak electricity demand in California increased by 12% (5,500 MWs) and supply additions grew by 1% (672 MWs)

+11,000 MWs of new proposed additions are stalled in California’s regulatory pipeline

+Only 1,000 MWs are expected to be on line by next summer[[END PAGE HERE]]

+Regionally:

+Demand is up by 3,600 MWs in the Western US, but only 915 MWs of new plants are planned

+The supply “cushion” in the West has dropped from about 20% in 1996 to about 10% today

+In the US, demand has outstripped supply 25% to 6% and the national “cushion” is down 14% since 1997

 Concerns over black outs, brown outs and other supply disruptions are increasing in California and across the US

-Without changes to the system, New Economy companies will find themselves at a competitive disadvantage in global markets
+Unless addressed, the supply shocks in San Diego could spread.
+Absent reforms designed to revitalize the infrastructure, New Economy companies will find themselves at a competitive disadvantage in global markets[[END PAGE HERE]]

 A 21st Century Economy Requires a 21st Century Energy Infrastructure